 He added that for excellent and reliable results, it is essential that physicians and patients insist that…

 “Diagnostic testing is like all other areas of medicine,” Dr. Bingham said.
 “It is growing, and the technology is advancing quickly.
 Finding someone who stays up with these changes is important.”

-Dr. Ron Bingham, who founded EMG clinics of Tennessee in 1989, practices with Dr. Miles Johnson.
+Dr. Ron Bingham, who founded EMG clinics of Tennessee in 1989, practices with Dr. Miles Valdivia.
 Both physicians are members of the American Association of Neuromuscular and Electrodiagnostic Medicine.
 With the main office in Jackson, they also have satellite clinics in Paris, Union City, Bartlett, Southaven (Mississippi).
 For more information, visit emgclinics.com or call 800.224.1807.